deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

 - Scanner Types:
   - Container Image vulnerabilities scanner [trivy](https://github.com/aquasecurity/trivy)
   - Kubernetes objects validator [polaris](https://github.com/FairwindsOps/polaris)
-  - Kubernetes cluster configuration validator [kube-bench](https://github.com/aquasecurity/kube-bench)
   - Azure infrastructure auditor [az-sk](https://github.com/azsk/DevOpsKit)

-- Attestation support
-    - Targets can be assigned to owners
-    - Suppress / defer
-    - Some functionality may be UI only / mocked
+- Scans are organized by date
+  - Each date is represented by latest scan performed on that date
 - Historical data:
   - The users can see the past scans (i.e. scan x done on day y)
   - The users can diff the results of two scans.
 - All types of checks will have a unique identifier.
   - (Implementation detail: every scanner already has its own internal unique identifiers.
 We can just add our own prefix to them)

-(Attestation should cover suppressions and tolerations) ~~- The product supports suppressions / tolerations.~~

-- ~~User can specifically suppress an issue or basically ask it to be not reported.~~
-- ~~This can be done via the UI or can be done via a configuration file.~~

 ### V2
+- Attestation support
+    - Targets can be assigned to owners
+    - Suppress / defer
+    - Some functionality may be UI only / mocked
 - New scanner types:
+  - Kubernetes cluster configuration validator [kube-bench](https://github.com/aquasecurity/kube-bench)
   - Web application scanners.
 For example, [ZAProxy](https://github.com/zaproxy/zaproxy)
   - Cloud infrastructure auditors.
 For example, [cloud-sploit](https://github.com/cloudsploit), [scout-suite](https://github.com/nccgroup/ScoutSuite), [security-monkey](https://github.com/Netflix/security_monkey).
   - Augment kube-bench with [kube-hunter](https://github.com/aquasecurity/kube-hunter)